If you need support outside of event day hours, please contact the Events Team at firstname.lastname@example.org.

 Do I have to be online for the whole day?

-No, you can come to any session you like throughout the two days.
+No, you can come to any session you like throughout the day.

 Can I bring a friend?